Hard9586/Scatter-Plot-Graph-in-JS/README.md

 # Scatter-Plot-Graph-in-JS
-Basically this is a simple Scatter Plot Graph in javascript for the data presentation.
+Basically this is a simple Scatter Plot Graph in Javascript for the data re-presentation.